 Advanced Technologies Ensure Customer Benefits

-The DeviceLock Agent is the only endpoint DLP agent with a built-in deep packet inspection (DPI) engine, which provides for universal, application, and web browser-independent control of user communications via most network protocols and applications.
+- The DeviceLock Agent is the only endpoint DLP agent with a built-in deep packet inspection (DPI) engine, which provides for universal, application, and web browser-independent control of user communications via most network protocols and applications.
 These include SMTP, HTTP/HTTPS, WebDAV, FTP(S), Telnet, as well as Torrent-based P2P file sharing.
 NetworkLock uses this DPI technology to detect the protocol and application type regardless of the network ports they use.
 The DPI engine intercepts and disassembles the traffic of detected applications, reconstructs their sessions, and extracts their parameters necessary for enforcing contextual controls – such as who’s account is transferring data and to whom or where to, what is being transferred (e.g. email, instant message session, file, webform, or blog post), how the data are transferred (e.g. which type of email application/protocol or IM is used), and when (during business hours, “after hours”, or on weekends as might be restricted).

-DeviceLock DLP administration can be deployed and fully managed natively via Group Policies from a Microsoft Active Directory installation – without any separate DLP management server.
+- DeviceLock DLP administration can be deployed and fully managed natively via Group Policies from a Microsoft Active Directory installation – without any separate DLP management server.
 In fact, DeviceLock can use Active Directory (AD) as its DLP management platform, and uses native AD objects, containers, and MMC snap-in friendly tools.

-For most of the Instant Messaging (IM) applications controlled by DeviceLock, it can inspect and filter the content of not only outgoing files but also chat session messages.
+- For most of the Instant Messaging (IM) applications controlled by DeviceLock, the Agent can inspect and filter the content of not only outgoing files but also chat session messages.
 An indicative example of such a messenger is Skype Desktop for Windows and all web-based Skype clients, including those used in Skype for Business.
 In addition, DeviceLock can control permissions to make and receive Skype media calls depending on user identities or group memberships.

-Another unique technology enables DeviceLock to universally block or allow Torrent-based file sharing communications for any torrent agents over TCP, UDP, and HTTP/HTTPS protocols.
+- Another unique technology enables DeviceLock to universally block or allow Torrent-based file sharing communications for any torrent agents over TCP, UDP, and HTTP/HTTPS protocols.

-DeviceLock can also completely block Tor Browser communications – regardless of the obfuscation methods used to hide the Tor traffic.
+- DeviceLock can also completely block Tor Browser communications – regardless of the obfuscation methods used to hide the Tor traffic.

-With DeviceLock, data leaks via the printing channel are prevented by a printer and application independent content filtering technology that also enables for all shadow copies of printed documents to be stored as searchable PDF files regardless of their original file formats.
+- With DeviceLock, data leaks via the printing channel are prevented by a printer and application independent content filtering technology that also enables for all shadow copies of printed documents to be stored as searchable PDF files regardless of their original file formats.

-The tamper-proof DeviceLock Agent protects itself in configurable degrees from the malicious actions of end users but can also prevent access to local system administrators – a unique capability for endpoint DLP agents.
+- The tamper-proof DeviceLock Agent protects itself in configurable degrees from the malicious actions of end users, but can also prevent access to local system administrators – a unique capability for endpoint DLP agents.